20 Things to do in Verona (2024): Best places to visit + map

 If you prefer guided tours, book at this link.

-Opening hours: The opening hours of the Arena di Verona for tours vary according to the season: from October to May it is open from Tuesday to Sunday from 9:00-19:00 and from June to September it is open on Mondays from 9:00-19:00 (last entry at 18:30) and from Tuesday to Sunday from 9:00-17:00 (last entry at 16:00).
+Opening hours: the opening hours of the Arena di Verona vary according to the season: from October to May it is open from Tuesday to Sunday from 9:00-19:00 and from June to September it is open on Mondays from 9:00-19:00 (last entry at 18:30) and from Tuesday to Sunday from 9:00-17:00 (last entry at 16:00).
 Box offices close one hour before closing time.

 5. Arco dei Gavi